animal-tree/Another-Version/2-Opposing-views.md

 ## Ascent of a Jewish old grandpa

 I’d heard about Bernie Sanders from reading about him on Facebook, and I met some supporters who’d even heard of him before his 2016 presidential run.
-I was getting his campaign emails, it was still early in his 2016 campaign, and I told my mom about him, that I wanted to donate.
-She was worried, thinking it might be a spam.
+I was getting his campaign emails, it was still early in his 2016 campaign, and I told my mom about him, that I wanted to donate from his email.
+She was worried, thinking it might be spam.

 That wasn’t implausible, that a politician who her son is describing as actually caring about policies, with principles, who calls himself a socialist and is Jewish, is making serious headway as a nation American contender for the presidential office.